Is CBD legal in France?

 Clarification thanks to Europe:

-However, many member states of the European Union authorize the production and marketing of food supplements made from Cannabidiol, and it appears that the French ban may conflict with the free movement of goods, an immutable principle of the European Union.
+However, many European Union member states allow the production and marketing of food supplements made from Cannabidiol, and it turns out that the French ban may clash with the free movement of goods, an immutable principle of the European Union.

-The European Court of Justice in its judgment recalls that the ban imposed by the French State on the marketing of CBD-based products may conflict with the principle of the free movement of goods in the European Union, since CBD cannot be considered a narcotic (indeed, the legislation applicable to narcotics may obviously allow, for reasons of public health and public order, an infringement of the free movement of goods).
+The European Court of Justice in its ruling recalls that the ban imposed by the French State on the marketing of CBD-based products may conflict with the principle of the free movement of goods in the European Union, since CBD cannot be considered a narcotic (indeed, the legislation applicable to narcotics may obviously allow, for reasons of public health and public order, an infringement of the free movement of goods).

 An expansive interpretation of the second convention (the one on narcotics) could leave CBD in the category of narcotic as an extract of Cannabis.

-The European Court notes, however, that this broad interpretation would be contrary to the general spirit of this convention and its aim of protecting the health (physical and moral) of humanity.
+The European Court notes, however, that this broad interpretation would be contrary to the general spirit of this convention and to its aim of protecting the health (physical and moral) of humanity.

 The Court thus notes in a sovereign manner that "according to the current state of " scientific knowledge ", and unlike tetrahydrocannabiol commonly known as THC , which is another cannabinoid from hemp, the CBD in question does not appear to have psychotropic or addictive effects, nor harmful effects on human health.

-European regulations provide for other exceptions to the free movement of goods, when the Member State which has restricted it justifies one of the reasons of general interest listed in the European Regulation, such as the objective of "protection of public health", invoked by France, but on the condition that this regulation is "suitable for ensuring the achievement of said objective", and that it does not go beyond what is necessary for it to be achieved.
+European regulations provide for other exceptions to the free movement of goods, when the Member State which has restricted it justifies one of the reasons of general interest listed in the European Regulation, such as the objective of "protection of public health", invoked by France, but on the condition that this regulation is "suitable for guaranteeing the achievement of said objective", and that it does not go beyond what is necessary for it to be achieved.

 This latter assessment is a sovereign assessment of each Member State.